turingschool/curriculum/source/projects/jscontact.markdown

 Before you play with displaying addresses, create a few of them manually in the console.

-* Open the @people_views_spec.rb@
+* Open the `people_views_spec.rb`
-* Within the single person context, write a test named @"should display each of the email addresses"@ that looks for a UL with LIs for each address.
+* Within the single person context, write a test named `"should display each of the email addresses"` that looks for a UL with LIs for each address.
 Try using this:
 ```ruby
   page.should have_selector('li', text: email_address.address)
 ```